 2.1.
-These Fee Rules apply to all students eligible for the Northern Ireland fee who are registered for an undergraduate module (either standalone or as part of a qualification) or an Integrated Masters for the 2025/26 academic year.
+These Fee Rules apply to all students eligible for the Northern Ireland fee who are registered for a taught postgraduate module (either standalone or as part of a qualification) for the 2025/26 academic year.
 Future modules will follow the Fee Rules in effect at that time.
 Updates to this policy may be made to correct errors, enhance clarity, or comply with legal changes.